SimonDegraeve/tech-test-front/assets/README.md

 General:

+- E2E tests with Cypress/Playwright etc, especially for the drag-and-drop behavior, real browser behavior with those complex events cannot be fully tested with unit/integration tests as they rely on jsdom which is just a simulation of the browser environment
 - Zod or Yup for validation of any data coming from outside the web application
 - Authentication
 - Offline mode